pdelteil/BugBountyReportTemplates/takeovers/AWS-ElasticBeanstalk.md

 ## Summary

-The subdomain signal-api.paytm.com was pointing to an ElasticBean instance ($CNAME), but that endpoint was not registered.
+The subdomain `$DOMAIN` was pointing to an ElasticBean instance ($CNAME), but that endpoint was not registered.

 ## Steps to reproduce